 If you can’t find new workers, you need to make sure you are retaining your current workers and helping them become more efficient and more productive.
 Data is key to creating a training program that energizes and engages your employees, while also helping you identify ways to get more revenue out of each job, and more jobs out of each day.

 GPS tracking is an excellent way to prevent theft, grow your business, and cut down on unnecessary expenses.
 But think more broadly and you’ll find that the data received from GPS tracking each piece of equipment provides a wealth of information to enhance your business.
-The Linxup Mower Tracker is a unique approach to GPS tracking, providing minute by minute information about every place your employees touch on a job site.
+One unique approach to GPS tracking is carefully following mower paths, providing minute by minute information about every place your employees touch on a job site.

 So what’s helpful about that?
 Here are some quick and easy ways you can use this data to improve your teams, your estimates, and your business.